Iman Johnson and her American teammates left the United States on a Saturday in 2002. They arrived in Ethiopia on the following Monday in 1994.

 Starting such a ministry may be tough for a shy woman like the Arizona State University sophomore, but as she discovered on Operation Sunrise, God can use her.
 "It's hard for me to go up and talk to people," Iman says.
 But she learned the value of taking the initiative to talk with people by faith, even when it was uncomfortable.

-"Iman is typical of the African-American students who get involved in Impact, because she comes from a Campus Crusade-staffed school, but there is no Impact movement there," says Erica Mickels, Impact staff member who co-leads the project in Ethiopia.
+"Iman is typical of the African-American students who get involved in Impact, because she comes from a Cru-staffed school, but there is no Impact movement there," says Erica Mickels, Impact staff member who co-leads the project in Ethiopia.
 "As a result of hearing about Impact, they want to start an Impact movement on their own campus."

 That's not all she has ahead of her.
 Iman's trip to Ethiopia stirred up another calling.